Choose from 5 options:

 - your chemical, or the chemical of which it is an ester or salt, is on the list, then:

 Depending on your introduction’s circumstances, this may mean that your introduction is categorised as assessed.
-Our categorisation steps will help you work this out.
+Our guide to categorising your chemical importation and manufacture will help you work this out.

 If you have additional information that you believe demonstrates that your chemical is not highly hazardous, we can consider this as part of our assessment of your chemical.
 But, for the purposes of categorisation, your chemical will still be considered to have that hazard characteristic.

 Note: Some chemicals on the list are also on our Inventory.
-If your chemical is on our Inventory, its introduction is a listed introduction as long as you meet the listing terms.
+If your chemical is on our Inventory, it is eligible for the listed category – as long as you meet the terms of the inventory listing (for example, you are introducing within the parameters of a defined scope of assessment).

 More information about the list and how we'll manage it